StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

    * **AWS Secret Access Key**: `use-role`

 {% hint style="info" %}
-Note that StackState Agent also connects to AWS to pull topology and events data before pushing this to StackState.
+Note that StackState Agent also connects to AWS to pull topology and events data.
 The Agent can also be configured to authenticate using an IAM role, see [IAM role for StackState Agent on EC2](#iam-role-for-agent-on-ec2).
 {% endhint %}